 A standard USB charging port can be used to charge the internal battery.
 However, to charge it you do have to disconnect the main body from the band.
 When you do this you will see that there are two thin rubber straps that keep the band together.
 These are potential weak links so you will have to be careful with the strap when the body is removed.

 The band itself is made out of a soft latex rubber material and is extremely comfortable.
 Bands are easily replaceable in case they wear out.
 The band is secured with a pin style clasp and loop.
-It gives a very secure fit and wear.
+It gives a very secure fit and wears.

 The Polar A360 can be set up with your computer or smartphone.
 The initial set up includes some software updates.
-In terms of heart rate monitoring you get both an optical heart rate wrist monitor and the option of pairing the device with a Bluetooth enabled chest strap.
+In terms of heart rate monitoring, you get both an optical heart rate wrist monitor and the option of pairing the device with a Bluetooth enabled chest strap.
 The band has a nice grippy texture on the underside to allow the optical heart rate sensor to work optimally.

 The Polar A360 gives a very accurate heart rate reading when you’re working out in the gym.
 However, when you’re jogging it is less reliable.
 It will not show your steps and distance while you are jogging.
 The same thing applies when cycling.

-So, how does the Polar A360 operate under water?
+So, how does the Polar A360 operate underwater?
 Unfortunately, not that great.
 The touch screen function is difficult to use when it has been exposed to water.
 The swimming features are pretty light.
 It will tell you how long you’ve been in the water and what your swimming heart rate is.
 However, the pulse recording is not that accurate.

-The Moov Now has a replaceable 3 volt lithium cell battery.
+The Moov Now is a very simple device.
+It consists of a small button that has no screens or fancy dials.
+All you have is a small LED indicator which lets you know if the battery is working.
+The Moov Now has a replaceable 3-volt lithium cell battery.
 The battery life is six months.
 But you will have to replace it after that.
 When you purchase your Moov, you get two breathable bands.
 One is designed to fit on your wrist, the other on your ankle.
 Both straps have plenty of adjustabilities.Read more

 The Moov will track your physical activity, as well as your sleep, at all times.
 But it will only send that information to the Smartphone app via Bluetooth when it is engaged in syncing mode.

-When you first open up the Moov app, you can see an activity indicator which lets you see how many minutes you’ve been active throughout the day.
+When you first open up the Moov app, you can see an activity indicator that lets you see how many minutes you’ve been active throughout the day.
 You can then tap into the device to get a detailed breakdown of your activity.